Jamaican Salmon with Coconut Cream Sauce

 - Preheat oven to 350°.
 Place fillets in a greased 13x9-in. baking dish.
 Spread mayonnaise over fillets; sprinkle with jerk seasoning.

-- Bake 18-22 minutes or until fish just begins to flake easily with a fork.
-Meanwhile, for sauce, in a small saucepan, combine sour cream, cream of coconut, lime peel and juice; cook and stir over medium-low heat until blended.
+- Bake until fish just begins to flake easily with a fork, 18-22 minutes.
+Meanwhile, for sauce, in a small saucepan, combine sour cream, cream of coconut, lime zest and juice; cook and stir over medium-low heat until blended.